o19s/es-tmdb/README.md

 1. Download [Postman](https://www.postman.com/downloads/) for your OS
 2. Open Postman and Import (top-menu >> File) `es-postman-collection.json`
-3. Define a global variable (grey eye icon in the upper-right) `es-host` to point to your running Elasticsearch instance (default is `localhost:9200`)
+3. Define a global variable (grey eye icon in the upper-right) `es_host` to point to your running Elasticsearch instance (default is `localhost:9200`)
 4. Tinker with the base URL, Params or JSON Body (optional)
 5. Press 'Send' (blue rectangle button right of URL bar)